apisec-inc/documentation/docs/GettingStarted.md

 ### **2. Register an API**

     After you login you'll be on the user homepage.
-    1. Register and API by clicking on the first block.
+    1. Register an API by clicking on the first block.
     2. Give your API Project a name.
     3. Add a spec URL for an OpenAPI Spec.
     4. Click "Register".